GedikEngin/Imecar/general/notes.md

 _Props: The data type object where attributes about a tag are stored.
 Usually read-only components._

-_Functional component: A JavaScipt function that returns a React element.
-Takes in props as data entry, and are more refined way to define components vs class components._
+_Functional component: A JavaScript function that returns a React element.
+Takes in props as data entry, and are more refined way to define components vs class components. \
+_

 _Class components: The older method of rendering and defining components.
 It is now treated as boilerplate code._

 _Programmatic navigation: Redirection and/or dynamic routing based on prior interactions.
-Such as a login vs signup action._
+Such as a login vs sign up action._

 _Internet of Things (IoT): The network and communications between physical devices.
 Such as vehicles, appliances and other objects that have sensors or data to transmit.
 It uses the internet to achieve this.
-Summarised to 'smart' devices communicating without direct human involvement._
+Summarized to 'smart' devices communicating without direct human involvement._